 Since the imposition of the lockdown, the group has continued to function, but instead of our monthly meetings, we have sent our photos to each of the group members who have been able to vote for the three pictures that most appeal to them, and the member with the most votes declared "Photographer of the Month".

-Projects tackled during this period have included "Bikes and motorbikes", "The colour red (or some other colour)", "Time", "Covid-19" and "Water".
-The photographs submitted can be viewed via the attached link.
+Projects tackled during this period have included "Bikes and motorbikes", "The colour red (or some other colour)", "Time", "Covid-19", "Water" "Things that grow (flowers, trees, plants, etc.)",and "Animals" The photographs submitted can be viewed via the attached link.

 The Tuesday Walkers are keen to share this message and pictures with all of you.